JuliaAttic/QuDirac.jl/docs/state_math.md

           = c₂ | 1 ⟩
 ```

-QuDirac supports this operation through the use of the `innerat` function:
+QuDirac supports this operation through the use of the `act_on` function:

 ```
 julia> ψ = normalize!(ket(0,1) + 2*ket(1,0))